Culdcept: Culdcept (Nintendo 3DS)

-Culdcept for the Nintendo 3DS saw a Japan-only release on June 28, 2012.
-Its game balance is based on that of Culdcept Second.
+Culdcept for the Nintendo 3DS was released only in Japan by Nintendo on June 28, 2012.
+Its game balance is based on that of Culdcept II.
 The game became known for an advertising campaign featuring a businesslike female character named Cepko Culd (カルド・セプ子), played by actress Aya Shibata, who explained the game's rules and characters, but was seen as an unusual Nintendo "sex symbol" due to her erotic-sounding voice.

 Culdcept Revolt

-Culdcept Revolt was released on Nintendo 3DS in Japan in 2016, and in North America, Europe and Australia in 2017.
+Culdcept Revolt was released on Nintendo 3DS by Nintendo in Japan in 2016, and by NIS America in North America, Europe and Australia in 2017.
 It is a sequel to Culdcept.

+Culdcept Begins

+Culdcept Begins (stylized as Culdcept BEGINS) is the latest Culdcept game released onto the Nintendo Switch, Nintendo Switch 2 and Steam by Neos Corporation.
+This game features a character named Kamru, who was selected for the Royal Cepter Guard Regiment and transferred to the Cept Academy, an institute located on Bavashka, a continent created by the gods.
+It features over 400 cards, and was released on July 16th 2026.

 Other media

 A series of manga books were released based on the original Culdcept.
 The manga is about an apprentice Cepter named Najaran (with her worrywart talking staff, Goligan) who helps save the Culdcept, the book which the goddess Culdra had kept all the cards in until the War of the Gods.
 The manga was adapted by Shinya Kaneko and serialized in Japan by Kodansha in Magazine Z, and collected in six bound volumes.
 It is licensed in English by Tokyopop.